frenck/spook/documentation/integrations/light.md

 The light {term}`integration <integration>` is how {term}`Home Assistant` controls anything that lights up a room.

-Spook adds actions for adjusting lights, rather than switching them. `light.turn_on` does two things at once: it sets a level and it turns the light on.
+Spook adds actions for adjusting lights, rather than switching them: brightness, color, color temperature and effects. `light.turn_on` does two things at once: it sets a level and it turns the light on.
 Most of the time somebody adjusting a room means the first without the second, and there is no way to ask for that.

 There is a second half to it.
 A light group is a light like any other, so asking one for a little more brightness has Home Assistant average its members, apply the step to that average, and then set every member to the result.
 A room with a lamp at 10% and one at 100% ends up with both at 65%: not brighter, just flatter.
 Spook's actions work through to the members and step each from its own level.